codinux-gmbh/klf/README.md

 - If a messages gets accepted by a Logger, Appender do the actual work of 'writing' log messages.
 - Multiple appender can be defined so that one logged messages e.g. gets written to console, to a file (only available via a slf4j compatible logging framework), to [Elasticsearch](https://github.com/codinux-gmbh/ElasticsearchLogger), [Loki](https://github.com/codinux-gmbh/LokiLogAppender), ...
 - All Loggers use the same appenders.
 (It's not possible to set an appender for a specific Logger like as logback.)
-- Except ConsoleAppender KMP-Log doesn't implement any Appender itself but delegates on to native loggers like Logcat, OSLog, JavaScript Console, slf4j, ...
+- Except ConsoleAppender klf doesn't implement any Appender itself but delegates on to native loggers like Logcat, OSLog, JavaScript Console, slf4j, ...

 # License